spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 ---

-This document provides guidelines for projects using the Stripe app.
+This document provides guidelines for projects using Stripe through the Stripe app.

 ## OMS configuration